skybhh19/prime/index.markdown

                 <tr>
                     <td>
   <p align="justify" width="20%">
-  We present a data-efficient imitation learning framework that scaffolds task demonstrations into behavior primitives.
+  We present a data-efficient imitation learning framework that scaffolds manipulation tasks with behavior primitives, breaking down long human demonstrations into concise, simple behavior primitive sequences.
 Given task demonstrations, we utilize a trajectory parser to parse each demonstration into a sequence of primitive types and their corresponding parameters.
-Subsequently, we use imitation learning to acquire a policy capable of predicting primitive types and corresponding parameters based on observations.
+Subsequently, we use imitation learning to train a policy capable of predicting primitive types and corresponding parameters based on observations.
 </p></td></tr></table>